vaavud/VaavudElectronicSDK/README.md

 VaavudElectronicSDK
 ===================

-DEPRECATED - Created new SDK in swift
+iOS SDK for the Sleipnir - It's currently in use in the iOS Sleipnir QC app.

-iOS SDK for the electronic wind meter.
+We have since create an all new SWIFT SDK with updated algorithms.

 Project is setup according to the guide: https://github.com/jverkoey/iOS-Framework You should add the framework using the following steps (https://github.com/jverkoey/iOS-Framework#developing-the-framework-as-a-dependent-project)